ryder203/mia-ex/README.md

 - Flash MIA ex in TWRP recovery
 - Reboot and wait
 - Apply default MIUI 9 theme (only if new icons are not set)
-- MIA ex works best on ROMs like multiROM.me, Xiaomi.eu, globeROM and other custom MIUI ROMs.
-It may not work on stock ROMs by Xiaomi.

 //////////////////////////////////////////////////////////////////////////